-Some of our amazing neighbors gifted us with five turkeys this year.
+Some of our amazing neighbors gifted us with five turkeys last year.
 I dry-brined every one.
 I never liked turkey so much, or found it so easy to prepare, until I learned about this method.

 I adapt almost every recipe I use, adjusting it to individual tastes and demands.
 After rinsing my turkey (yes, I still rinse but am scrupulous about contamination, especially after recent salmonella warnings), I skip patting it dry and put it in a roaster, slathering about 3T of sea salt (depending on turkey weight–see recipe directions on link) over all the turkey, not worrying about the cavities until later because they’re usually frozen solid.
 I skip any other spices until after step 7.

 After rinsing I fold the wings when thawed enough to do so, removing any packaged parts or plastic from the drumsticks or elsewhere, and covering without turning but refrigerating as directed (For me, it usually takes longer than 3 days).
 I usually forget to rub in the salt or flip and uncover the bird.

 I do step 6 but don’t pat or baste with any butter on step 7.
 My favorite seasoning is zesting 2 limes (or 1 lime, 1 lemon) and 2T fresh or frozen rosemary, sprinkled on top of the turkey after step 7.
 I then halve each fruit, hand-squeeze the juice over the skin, and put the rinds in both bird cavities.
 I used to insert big fork tines, one on each end, to flip the turkey, which was hot and heavy.
 Now I just take it out of the oven while I zest and squeeze.
 By the time I’m done, it’s usually fine to quickly handle with my hands (but I’m tough).